silviaolinger/e-commerce-backend/README.md

 # e-commerce-backend
-This project is a backend plataform to support them e-commerce website using latest technologies such as Express.js API to use Sequelize to interact with a MySQL database.
+This project is a backend plataform to support the e-commerce website using latest technologies such as Express.js API to use Sequelize to interact with a MySQL database.